 The Profitability Problem

-The gap between SMIC and TSMC is ultimately not a technology gap — it is a profitability gap.
-TSMC's 40.5% net margin means it generates enormous cash from its advanced-node business, which it reinvests into R&D and next-generation equipment.
-SMIC's 6.1% margin barely covers its capital expenditure needs, forcing it to rely on government subsidies, state-backed investment, and debt financing.
+The gap between SMIC and TSMC is not only a technology gap.
+It is also a profitability gap.
+TSMC's higher margin gives it enormous cash from advanced-node business, which it can reinvest into R&D and next-generation equipment.
+SMIC's thinner margin leaves less room for self-funded catch-up, forcing it to rely more heavily on state-backed investment, customer pull, and debt financing.

 This dynamic creates a feedback loop that is difficult to escape.
 Lower margins mean less R&D investment, which means slower technology advancement, which means more dependence on costly workarounds, which means lower margins.
 SMIC is not in this cycle alone — Chinese government support and captive domestic demand provide crucial countervailing forces.
 But the structural disadvantage is real and compounding.